- Plan your visit

 Eastern Barred Bandicoot

-Zoos Victoria coordinates the captive breeding program and so plays a key role in the recovery of this species through:
+Zoos Victoria coordinates the captive breeding program and plays a key role in the recovery of this species through:

-- Maintaining an insurance population in captivity
+- Maintaining a captive insurance population

 - Increasing community awareness and support for the Eastern Barred Bandicoot

 The Eastern Barred Bandicoot Recovery Team has members from Conservation Volunteers Australia, Department of Environment, Land, Water and Planning (DELWP), Mt Rothwell Biodiversity Interpretation Centre, National Trust of Australia, Parks Victoria, Phillip island Nature Parks, the University of Melbourne, Tiverton Property Partnering and Zoos Victoria.